-galleries, beautiful gardens and the Tony Award-winning Old Globe Theatres.
-San Diegans also are getting to know Petco Park, the new downtown home of the San Diego Padres.
+art galleries, beautiful gardens and the Tony Award-winning Old Globe Theatres.
+Petco Park is home to baseball's San Diego Padres, while Qualcomm Stadium houses the NFL's San Diego Chargers.

 The Mission Bay Aquatic Center is the world's largest recreational waterfront facility, offering instruction in an array of water sports, including sailing, surfing and kayaking.
 The center is designed primarily for the students, faculty, staff and alumni of San Diego's colleges and universities.